Mitchell goes bogey-free at Quail and leads McIlroy by 2

 The putter issue is not a figure of speech.

 After closing with an 82 in the Valspar Championship last week, Mitchell discovered his putter was out of alignment.
-He had it bent back to the right specifications, avoided mistakes that slowed so many others, and now has a chance at a second PGA Tour victory.
+He had it bent back to the right specifications and felt his game back to an upward trend.

 “I just feel like everything’s really working,” said Mitchell, who was at 9-under 204.
 “My driver feels great, and around this place you’ve really got to drive it well.
 Really just trying to keep the ball in front of me right now and see what we can do tomorrow.”